Chart Color Schemes

 Infrastructure

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 43 projects that are likely to impact the area.
-Notable projects include the Kincoppal-Rose Bay School Campus Masterplan, Wilberforce Avenue Car Park Redevelopment, 88-96 Newcastle Street Rose Bay, and Orosi Rose Bay - Residential Development.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 43 projects likely to affect the region.
+Notable initiatives include Kincoppal-Rose Bay School Campus Masterplan, Wilberforce Avenue Car Park Redevelopment, 88-96 Newcastle Street Rose Bay, and Orosi Rose Bay - Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.